CharlotteScott1/Hangman-with-React/README.md

 # Hangman with React
- Hangman game made with React
+Basic hangman game made I wrote with React to help me learn the framework.